TexasInstruments/simplelink-lowpower-f3-sdk/README.md

   identify changes that may affect (or not!) your application.
 * **Simplified workflow for rebasing**: Git makes it simpler for you to rebase your changes to new releases.

+One temporary, notable difference in this LPF3 9.10.00.83 SDK GitHub distribution when compared to the classic installer above, is the exclusion of the **tools/ble/ble_agent/ble_toolbox/** directory.
+This has been temporarily done as the ble_toolbox executable currently exceeds GitHub's file size limit.
+Users can obtain the ble_toolbox executable using the classic installer.
+This GitHub-specific difference will be resolved in the near future.

 ## Example Repos